Grab a cup of tea and let's begin the tour.

 There are three sittings for lunch starting from 12pm for the Pre-Prep, 12.30pm for the Lower School and 1pm for the Upper School.

 All boys join the School lunch unless they have a medical reason not to.
-Food is prepared by our caterers on site, and there is always a vegetarian option as well as a salad bar.
+Food is prepared by our caterers on site, and there is always a vegetarian option as well as a salad bar and freshly baked dessert or fruit.

 Each section of the school shares break time e.g. Reception, Year 1 and Year 2 have break times together.
 The Pre-Prep and Lower school have three breaks per day while the Upper School have two.

-Break times are spent outside in the playground all year round unless the weather is very unpleasant, when the children spend break time in their classrooms or in the school hall.
+Break times are spent outside in the playground all year round unless it is particularly wet, when the children spend break time in their classrooms or in the school hall.

 Sport and games are a full part of the curriculum throughout the School helping the boys learn body awareness, co-ordination and team work.